 The Department of Business, Enterprise and Innovation (DBEI) is working with our colleagues across Government to build stronger businesses and get them Brexit Ready.

-Government Departments, enterprise agencies and regulatory bodies have a range of advisory supports, toolkits and financial supports available to help your business navigate its way through Brexit.
-With just months to go to the UK withdrawal from the European Union, understanding the potential implications is a key first step in developing your Brexit contingency plan.
+Government Departments, enterprise agencies and regulatory bodies have a range of supports covering advice, finance and upskilling to help your business navigate its way through Brexit.
+With just weeks to go to the UK withdrawal from the European Union, understanding the potential implications is a key first step in developing your Brexit contingency plan.
 Below is a summary of supports and resources available to get your business Brexit Ready.

 Advice and Guidance